jaanauati/hyper-search/README.md

 # Hyper-search

-Extension for [Hyper](https://hyper.is) that implements text search feature.
+Extension for [Hyper](https://hyper.is) that allows you to search text in your terminal.

 ## How to use